TatianaVeda/MatchMe_app/README_eng_rus.md

   - Endpoints return 404 for both non-existent and forbidden resources, preventing information leaks.
   - No private data is leaked via API or logs.

-If you have any questions or need extra help running the app, feel free to contact us on **Discord**: ".....".
+If you have any questions or need extra help running the app, feel free to contact us on **Discord**: igor_shaposhnik, jekkubattery, vetta_blotter.

 ---